-Currently, at the date of 18 June, the Netherlands is accessible only to selected EU-passport holders and valid EU-residency holders, or people from 'safe countries' from outside the EU.
+Currently, at the date of 16 July, the Netherlands is accessible to selected EU-passport holders and valid EU-residency holders, or people from 'safe countries' from outside the EU.
 Find the full list of countries here; this list includes the USA, South Korea and several other non-EU countries.

-You can find out more about the current rate of infections in Europe here, you can find advise on travel to the Netherlands from outside the EU here (including quarantine requirements), you can find a current list of 'safe countries' from the Dutch government here (soon to be updated), you can find a list of countries with a travel ban from the Dutch government here.
-As, on 18 June, the lifting of virtually all restrictions in the Netherlands has been announced, it is expected that the Dutch government will update the lists of safe countries also over the coming days and weeks.
+You can find out more about the current rate of infections in Europe here, you can find advise on travel to the Netherlands from outside the EU here (including quarantine requirements), you can find a current list of 'safe countries' from the Dutch government here, you can find a list of high risk and very high risk countries here.
 Anyone who arrives from the Dutch list of safe countries (here) will already no longer need to quarantine nor show a negative test result.

 We will endeavour to update the information above regularly, but do not accept any responsibility for the completeness or actuality of the above information.
 It is the participants' responsibility to inform themselves for the most up-to-date information about their journey and they should always also check information about international travel from their own country.
 All participants are responsible themselves for complying with rules and regulations in place.
 We recommend making any travel arrangements with a licensed travel agent and to purchase travel and cancellation insurance for unforeseen events.